drake69/semseeker/README.md

 ## Installation

-You can install semseeker using devtools, future relese will be available through CRAN.
+You can install semseeker using devtools, future release will be available through CRAN.

 Install the latest release: